mjbeli/WebDevelopment/VueJS/05-filters-mixins/README.md

 ```

 IMPORTANT: try to use global mixin the least possible, because affects all Vue instances, including components of third parties.

+For hooks lifecycle: First global mixins, then local mixins (defined with the array), last hook of the component.